shruthiyk/Computer-Systems/Assignment3/README.md

 ## **TODO (Add your answers here)**

-1. What was the bug?
+1. What was the bug?  :  Segmentation fault in initialize_front() o
-2. What line did the bug occur?
+2. What line did the bug occur?  on line 15 , head->data = 500
 3. What is the fix?

 ## (Bonus Part) Aside: Core dump